sumanth-nirmal/ariac2019-docker/README.md

     # Test nvidia-smi with the latest official CUDA image
     docker run --runtime=nvidia --rm nvidia/cuda:9.0-base nvidia-smi
     ```
 - This also requires a directory named `ariac2019_home` in the `/home` directory on host machine, which will be mounted as `/home` directory inside the docker container.
-This directory holds all the code and files which can be accessed inside the container.
+This directory can be accessed inside the container.

 ## Quick-start